A Kidney blood test is enough to investigate the health

 • Minerals such as phosphorus and calcium (the former essential for energy production, the latter essential for correct muscle, nervous system and heart function);

-• Electrolytes (important for maintaining acid-base balance but also for various body processes); waste products such as urea (released by the liver into the bloodstream and into the kidneys where it is filtered and eliminated through urine); and creatinine (waste product produced by muscles).
+• Electrolytes (important for maintaining acid-base balance but also for various body processes); waste products such as urea (released by the liver into the bloodstream and into the organ where it is filtered and eliminated through urine); and creatinine (waste product produced by muscles).

 The glomerular filtration rate is a formula that also takes into account some characteristics of the patient who performs it, such as: